 If a Registered Campus Organizations is sanctioned Suspension or their recognition is revoked, they can request a formal hearing with the Student Conduct Review Board.
-Additionally, Registered Campus Organizations subject to revocation of recognition are entitled to a formal hearing before the Student Conduct Review Board.
 Registered Campus Organizations subject to such sanctions are entitled to resolve the matter informally and without a formal hearing, by having an Authorized Signer sign a waiver of the right to a formal hearing.

 Like the administrative meeting, the formal hearing with the Student Conduct Review Board is an educational proceeding, not a court trial or hearing.
 The Student Conduct Review Board is a board compromised up of three (3) students, and two (2) staff/faculty, who are selected from a large standing pool.
 Prior to serving on a Student Conduct Review Board, members are involved in comprehensive training regarding the University Code of Conduct.
 Upon completion of the necessary trainings, members are eligible to sit on a Student Conduct Review Board and listen to the student’s account of the incident, read through police reports or other incident reports.
 In the Student Conduct Review Board hearing, information and witnesses on behalf of the complaint and respondent will be presented.
 Confidentiality is strictly enforced.
 The Registered Campus Organizations is afforded the opportunity to provide information, including witnesses and additional facts, in response to the allegation(s) of policy violations.
 After reviewing the facts, the Student Conduct Review Board make recommendations to the Dean of Students with regard to the responsibility of the Registered Student Organization in question and, if found responsible, what sanctions to impose.
 The Dean of Students makes the final decision of responsibility and sanctions for every case.